ZCCM-IH

 Konkola Copper Mines Dispute

 ZCCM-IH's involvement in the protracted Konkola Copper Mines dispute with Vedanta Resources illustrates the governance complexities of state mining holdings.
 The Zambian government's 2019 decision to place KCM into provisional liquidation triggered international arbitration and diplomatic tensions that remained unresolved for years.
-ZCCM-IH, as the government's minority shareholder, was positioned between government policy imperatives and corporate governance obligations.
+ZCCM-IH's role should be described by the specific shareholding, court, and restructuring documents in force at the relevant time.

 The KCM dispute's resolution — and the terms on which new investment partners may be admitted — will significantly affect communities in the Copperbelt towns of Chingola and surrounding areas that depend on KCM employment and economic activity.
 Our monitoring tracks dispute developments and advocates for resolution terms that protect community interests alongside national and investor concerns.